purple-technology/Utility-NuGet/README.md

-# Utility Nuget
+# Utility NuGet
-A nuget for various common utilities.
+A NuGet for various common utilities.

 ## Target
 .NET Standard 2.1 (compatible with .NET Core 3.0)